 Building a fanbase while writing a novel is certainly a slog.
 All you can do is post snippets, mood boards, and the like until your book is published.

 However, if you start writing and publishing or posting flash fiction on social media, you might build your fanbase quicker, which you can then transition to readers for your future novel.
 Flash fiction is getting more and more popular all the time, what with our dwindling attention spans.
-People love a quick bite of fiction, whether its on Instagram, your own website, or a digital magazine.
+People love a quick bite of fiction, whether it’s on Instagram, your own website, or a digital magazine.

 Switching my content from poetry to flash fiction on Instagram has helped me build the right audience, which is growing every day.
 After a year of writing and publishing stories, I began teasing my dark fantasy novel, and it’s been so fun to see the interest!
 Without first laying the groundwork with my flash fiction, my audience would not have grown as quickly.